codex-academy/oh-oh/pages/light.md

     console.log(greenLight.color);
 ```

-This es6 syntax for classes in Javascript, is supported in NodeJS version 4 and later.
-To use this syntax in a web browser you will need a Javascript preprocessor such as Babel.
+This es6 syntax for classes in JavaScript, is supported in NodeJS version 4 and later.
+To use this syntax in a web browser you will need a JavaScript preprocessor such as Babel.

 ## Object Composition